cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 end;
 ```

-As implicit arrays are stored in memory blocks, they can only hold numeric values.

 ## External arrays

 External arrays are explicitly declared and are allocated on the [heap](#heap) similarly to other external variables.
 The array size is specified when declaring the array.
 Accessing an element outside the bounds of an external array may cause other elements or variables stored on the heap to be accessed instead.

 When the [`boundary-checks` compiler options](SYNTAX-5-OTHER.markdown#option-boundary-checks) is activated, Mindcode generates runtime checks using the metod specified by the [`error-reporting` compiler option](SYNTAX-5-OTHER.markdown#option-error-reporting) to detect out-of-bounds array accesses.

-As external arrays are stored in memory blocks, they can only hold numeric values.

 ## Internal arrays